aurumsoftware/nix/README.md

 ### Usage

-Write the classes as you would write css properties and values separating with `_` between propertie and the value.
+Write the classes as you would write css properties and values separating with `_` between the properties and the values.

-By default, the classes has a prefix `nix-` that you should apply before of the class name.
+By default, the classes have a prefix `nix-` that you should apply before the class name.

 You can use the responsive classes with the suffix `--xs` for screens up until 768px (mobile), `--sm` for screens up until 1024px (tablets and small screens), `--md` for screens up until 1200px (medium screens) and `--lg` for screens up until 1600px (large screens).